manymoments/manymoments.github.io/_posts/2019-11-11-authenticated-synchronous-bft.markdown

 \*\* PiLi and Sync HotStuff also handle a weaker synchrony model with *mobile sluggish faults*.

 **Lock-step execution vs. bounded-message delay.** As can be seen in the latency column, lock-step protocols express latency in terms of \#rounds, whereas non-lock-step protocols in terms of $\Delta$.
 This distinction is minor in theory (or asymptotically) because one can obtain lock-step execution from a bounded message delay assumption, by merely using a *clock synchronization* protocol such as [Dolev et al.](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.499.2250&rep=rep1&type=pdf) and [Abraham et al.](https://eprint.iacr.org/2018/1028.pdf).
 Specifically, these protocols have $O(n^2)$ message complexity and can synchronize honest parties' clocks within $\Delta$ time.
 Thus, using rounds of duration $2\Delta$ suffices to implement lock-step execution.
 However, state-of-art non-lock-step protocols can achieve lower latency by avoiding such transformations.

 **Remark.** All protocols derived from Nakamoto consensus rely on synchrony.
-We will discuss them separately in a later post.
+We will discuss them separately [here](https://decentralizedthoughts.github.io/2019-11-29-Analysis-Nakamoto/).

+Please leave comments on [Twitter](https://twitter.com/kartik1507/status/1194393359399497733?s=20)